 This study will focus a significant amount of effort in educating the public about pricing.
 It is recognized that an effective public outreach component is integral to successfully implementing pricing.

-This study will ultimately lead to recommendations for potential implementation of value pricing concepts across the Northern Virginia metropolitan area and the Hampton Roads region.
+The goal of the study is to ultimately lead to recommendations for potential implementation of value pricing concepts across the Northern Virginia metropolitan area and the Hampton Roads region.

-Pre-Implementation Funds Awarded: 2003 Anticipated Completion Date: 2006
+Pre-Implementation Funds Awarded: 2003 Anticipated Completion Date: 2007